jose-villar/vim-tagasort/README.md

 ## Limitations

-This plugin doesn't work with tags whose attributes are spread across multiple lines.
+- This plugin doesn't work with tags whose attributes are spread across multiple lines.
+- Nvim has `magic` enabled by default.
+Make sure to keep it that way, or else the plugin will have serious performance issues.

 ## License